Mastering Task Prioritisation: The P0-P4 Framework

 This ordering works for me.

-The Drawbacks of Paper-Based Prioritization
+The Drawbacks of Paper-Based Prioritisation

 Repetitive Tasks Are a Hassle